 Aside from managing your anxiety and setting boundaries around the news, it’s normal to have feelings of loneliness pop up.

 Social distancing is one of the ways we’re going to try to beat this horrible virus.
-But we’re a highly social species and need human contact to feel well.
+With the easing of lockdowns, then bringing them back in some places, or needing to quarantine, loneliness can become a big challenge.
+We’re a highly social species and need human contact to feel well.
 For now, we can learn to adapt our habits and feel OK.
 Here’s how we recommend navigating feelings of loneliness:

 Tip #1: Stay Connected